muskanmahajan37/submitty.github.io/_docs/sysadmin/course_archiving.md

 Finally you may want to make a dump of the current contents of the database.

 ### Archive Database Data
 These examples assume that the course is called "csci1100" and was taught in Spring 2018 ("s18").
-The sysadmin's linux account is `sysadmin` and the archive folder exists `/var/local/submitty/archives`.

 #### Dump Course Database